mikewojnowicz/mikewojnowicz.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi!
-I'm a postdoctoral researcher in statistical machine learning at Tufts University and a data scientist at the [Data Intensive Studies Center](https://disc.tufts.edu/people).
-Starting September 2023, I will be a research associate at Harvard University in the Department of Biostatistics.
+I'm a research associate at Harvard University in the Department of Biostatistics.
 I'm interested in statistical machine learning, particularly scalable Bayesian inference, time series modeling, and methodologies using measure-theoretic probability.

 <!---
-**Email**: Michael [DOT] Wojnowicz [AT] tufts [DOT] edu.
+**Email**: mwojnowicz [AT] hsph [DOT] harvard [DOT] edu.

 **Links**: Follow me on [Twitter](https://twitter.com/mtwojnowicz), see my [Google Scholar](https://scholar.google.com/citations?user=5O4vP3EAAAAJ&hl=en&oi=ao), or see recent publications below.
 --->